My Top 10 First-Hand Tips for International Travel

 Do You Have Any Tips For International Travel?

 That’s it!
 Those are my top ten tips for international travel.
 Of course, I could go on forever, adding countless more words of wisdom and best practices.
-But these are some of the most important topics.
+But these are some of the most important topics, other than, of course, wearing good walking shoes in Europe!

 Do you have any additional tips for international travel?
 Leave a comment on this post with your best advice!